KungPhoo/ba67-basic/readme.md

 ### Quotes
 You can use double and single quotes.
+This way it's easier You can use double and single quotes.
 This way it's easier to use quotes in a string.
 The following is perfectly legal, but breaks compatibility with Commodore BASIC V7.0 code:
 ```